enhancedformysql/enhancedformysql/README.md

 **18. Why not develop based on Percona?**

 First, the merging process with Percona is notably slow.
-Second, as MySQL's scalability issues are progressively resolved, solutions based on the Percona thread pool often do not yield significant performance enhancements in most scenarios.
+Second, as MySQL's scalability issues are gradually addressed, solutions based on the Percona thread pool often do not yield significant performance enhancements in most scenarios.
 In contrast, throttling mechanisms provide a more effective means of stabilizing throughput under extremely high concurrency.
 Finally, while Percona mainly emphasizes operational strategies, our approach is fundamentally focused on performance optimization.

 ## References